RiceD2KLab/Audubon_F21/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 ## Bird detector usage instructions
 Currently, we have completed the data processing, data exploration and train/test/split steps of our pipeline.
 We are working on data wrangling for the bird detection and species classification models.
-We have created a basic bird detector model, but we still need to optimize the model by using data wrangling techniques and tuning hyperparameters.
+We have created a basic bird detector model, which uses a Faster-RCNN architecture with a ResNet50 backbone network.
+We still need to optimize the model by using data wrangling techniques and tuning hyperparameters.

 We have created a demonstration notebook containing steps for data preprocessing, data exploration, train/test/split, and training a bird detector.